 You can find Pizziolo in South Juanita off 98th Ave.
-NE (use buses 230, 231, or 255).
+NE.
 This Italian restaurant is not very far from Juanita Beach Park and Juanita Bay Park, off Juanita Bay.

 Pizzaiolo is an Italian restaurant located that specializes in authentic Neapolitan wood-fired pizza.
 They craft their pizza sauce from San Marzano tomatoes imported directly from Italy.
 If you’re looking for a real-deal Italian pizza experience, look no further than Pizzaiolo.

 While their slate of pizzas is sure to please, they also offer a variety of other Italian dishes including calzones, fettuccine alfredo, and tiramisu.
 My favorite is the Calabrese, and I can’t get enough of the pie’s spicy sausage.
 Be sure to add a Caprese Salad to your meal for an extra injection of fresh mozzarella.

 Isarn Thai Soul Kitchen

 Thai Soul Kitchen is a Moss Bay restaurant on the corner of S. Lake St. and 2nd Ave.
 S. It is within view of Lake Washington.
 It is also near the Marina Park Pavilion and Heritage Park.
 Its front doors open wide enough so that indoor and outdoor dining merge into one.

 Thai Soul is far from your average Thai restaurant.
 Serving up lesser-known Thai fare, Thai-inspired salads, killer appetizers, and drool-worthy vegan dishes, there’s something for every palate.